Quality SEO isn’t cheap.

 It’s a separate cost, so Local SEO will be extra.

 Otherwise, it’s much less expensive to push on local search campaigns because the competition for local keywords is typically less (unless you want to rank for “personal injury attorney” or something similar).

 Some companies will lump in paid search advertising, mostly because it gives you some immediate results while you’re waiting for the organic optimization results to kick in.
 However, don’t be confused—paid search ads have zero effect on your organic search rankings.

-Your first option is to hire a person (or team of people) to manage your SEO campaign.
+Your first option is to hire a person (or team of people) to manage your marketing campaign.

 There are a handful of advantages to this, as you’ll see, but overall it’s a costly option.

 The upfront SEO costs for an in-house expert may seem minimal, but depending on your chosen candidate’s level of expertise, you may end up paying more than you expect.

 There’s no “setup fee” like there can be with an SEO company, but you’ll be paying this person’s salary as they learn your company, get acquainted with your systems, and start building the processes necessary to execute your campaign.

 Generally, independent contractors and agencies are better equipped to “hit the ground running,” so you may have a couple extra months of stagnation before you start to see growth.